ZiggySchulz/jet-precession/README.md

 # jet-precession
-A repo containing code and related material to my work
+A repo containing code and related material to my work studying precessing AGNs